kig/quickgres/README.md

 ## License

 Commercial license: 0.001% of annual world-wide group revenue.
-If your company has sales of $100k a year, this is $1 per year.
+For example, if your company has sales of $100k a year, this is $1 per year.